Zār: Ethiopia

-According to legend, there are eighty-eight "Sároch", emissaries of evil all under the service of a spirit named "Warobal Mama", who dwells in lake Alobar in the Menz region.
+According to legend, there are eighty-eight "Sároch", invisible spirits that serve as emissaries of evil all under the service of a spirit named "Wárobal Máma", king of the spirits, who dwells in Lake Alobar in the Menz region.
+His drum is heard over the water as an omen whenever war, famine, or pestilence approach.
+However, some Ethiopians believe the zār originally come from the area around Lake Ashenge and its eastern lowlands.